-- 1. Upon becoming aware of a potential licensing complaint, the Licensing Supervisor must review the contents of the complaint and determine whether to: - a.
-Conduct a licensing assessment; or - b.
-Address through a discussion with the institution or foster home's assigned licensing worker; and - c.
-Determine whether to place the home's beds on hold. - 2.
+- 1. Upon becoming aware of a potential licensing violation, the Licensing Supervisor must review the contents of the violation.
+If there is reason to believe that a foster home is operating without a license or a licensed foster home is not conforming to the conditions of the license or the requirements for foster home care, an investigation shall be conducted to determine the facts. - 2.
 Once it is determined a licensing assessment must occur, the following must be completed: - a.
-Notify the institution or foster home, as soon as appropriate, but within forty-eight (48) hours, if the beds are placed on hold. - i.
-Document notification in "Licensing Facility" case note in UNITY within forty-eight (48) hours. - b.
-Notify caseworker(s) of the foster home. - c.
+Determine whether to place the home's beds on hold - b.
+Determine if the institution or foster home has had previous violations or concerns. - c.
+Notify the institution or foster home, as soon as appropriate, but within forty-eight (48) hours if the beds are placed on hold. - i.
+Document notification in "Licensing Facility" case note in UNITY within forty-eight (48) - d.
+Notify caseworker(s) of the foster home. - e.
 Notify placement team or Agency, if applicable.